ergest/sql_patterns/Book/chap5.md

 3. Columns that contained numbers or dates stored as strings now contain other values
 4. The formatting of dates or numbers gets messed up and type conversion fails.
 5. The denominator in a ratio calculation becomes zero
+6. Strings have different casing so direct comparison fails

 We'll break these patterns down into two three groups:
 1. Dealing with formatting issues
 3. Dealing with NULLs
 2. Dealing with division by zero
+3. Dealing with inconsistent comparisons

 ## Dealing with Formatting Issues
 SQL supports 3 primitive data types, strings, numbers and dates.
 They allow for mathematical operations with numbers, calendar operations with dates and many types of string operations.